abdulrahmanRadan/toby-flutter/README.md

 flutter run
 ```

-You can also run the app on an emulator or a physical device using Android Studio or VS Code.
+You can also run the app on an emulator or a physical device using Android Studio, VS Code, or directly through the terminal.

 ## Building